 Muzio Clementi first published Opus 36 in 1797, and revised it in 1820.
 Some of his earlier, shorter, and "easier" sonatas were later classified as sonatinas, including this set.
 As the title suggests, the seventeen movements progress in complexity and technical demands, making them an excellent instructional method for most piano students, which was the original purpose; but beyond their pedagogical value, they are a collection of charming and lively pieces with graceful melodies, smooth rhythmic transitions, and various contrasts in technique throughout the series, mostly within the standard sonata form of: exposition, development, and recapitulation.

 Sonatina No. 1 in C Major, begins with a fifteen measure exposition, with the theme reminding me of an allegro from one of Domenico Scarlatti's sonatas, also in C Major.
 Since Scarlatti was a major influence of Clementi's, this is not too surprising.
 The development section briefly switches to C minor, before transitioning back.
 The lovely second movement, marked andante is in F Major, with a 3/4 time signature, and features broken chords for rhythmic interest.
-This sonatina concludes in C Major, with a vivace in 3/8.
-The dynamic contrasts in this movement will be a prominent attribute for the remainder of this set.
+This sonatina concludes with a vivace in 3/8, returning to C Major.
+The dynamic contrasts in this movement will be a prominent attribute for the remainder of the set.

 My favorite of the entire set, Sonatina No. 3 begins with a spiritoso in C Major, just like No. 1 - except in 4/4 instead of 2/4.
 The length of the exposition is twenty-six measures, with the first subject formed from a descending arpeggio, which is inverted during the development section.
 The second section, in G Major, only has two parts, and the delightful melody calls for cantabile playing, analogous to a smooth singing style, in stark contrast with the pulsating final movement - an allegro in 2/4, that returns to C Major.
 The technical demands on the player really begin to escalate with this sonatina, as it requires several shadings of expression, scalar runs, trills, and a variety of tempos.